vikram8346/Big-Data/README.md

 2.	**Matrix Multiplication-** This project implements multiplication of two sparse matrices using map-reduce.
 There are two small sparse matrices 4*3 and 3*3 in the files M-matrix-small.txt and N-matrix-small.txt for testing in standalone mode and moderate-sized matrices 200*100 and 100*300 in the files M-matrix-large.txt and M-matrix-large.txt for testing in distributed mode.

-    To run the project, use the commands:
+    To run the project, use the command:

-    **rm –rf intermediate output**

     **~/hadoop-2.6.5/bin/hadoop jar target/*.jar Multiply M-matrix-small.txt N-matrix-small.txt intermediate output**